WEAPON MAINTENANCE by Tyr Neilsen

 When you have invested in a good Viking sword, making sure that the steel doesn’t get rusty will ensure that it remains in top condition for years to come.

-Some steel is of better quality, but all steel needs regular maintenance.
+Not all steel is of the same quality, but all steel needs regular maintenance.

 The Viking sword was a symbol of strength and status in the Viking Age.
 Today, as then, anyone working with such weapons, wants them crafted with precision and skill, using the finest materials available.
 For weapons that are used for training, demonstrations and combat, regular maintenance is a necessity for optimum performance.